Bobby Dimond

-Robert Henry Dimond (30 July 1930 – 30 May 2020) was an Australian rugby league footballer who played in the 1940s and 1950s.
+Robert Henry Dimond (4 Nov 1929 – 30 May 2020) was an Australian rugby league footballer who played in the 1940s and 1950s.
 He was selected to play for Australia and was a member of the 1948 Kangaroo Tour.
 He played 20 matches on the tour and scored ten tries, but did not play in a test match.
-He died in Mexico due to prolonged illness.
+He died due to prolonged illness.

 Playing career

 Born in Dapto, New South Wales, he is the older brother of Peter Dimond.
 He made his first grade debut at the age of sixteen.
 He played in the NSWRFL Premiership for Western Suburbs in seasons 1951 and 1952.
 He retired from Sydney football in 1953.

-Back in 1948, an 18 year old youth, Bobby Dimond, was playing center for the lowly Dapto First Grade team.
+Back in 1948, an 18 year old youth, Bobby Dimond, was playing centre for the lowly Dapto First Grade team.
 In the space of a few short weeks, however, he had become famous on the strength of half a dozen sterling performances in first class League company.